 Ten Second Review of the Volkswagen up!

 A proper Volkswagen - just a smaller one.
-The up! has enabled the German brand to regain the initiative in the important citycar sector and this improved version sets a high standard for contenders in this class, adding in turbo 1.0-litre power at the top of the range.
-Frugal, fun, clever and competitively priced, the up! is a key model to consider, not only for those in the market's smallest segment but also for people buying a compact car of any kind.
+The up! has enabled the German brand to regain the initiative in the important citycar sector and this little car still sets a high standard for contenders in this class, adding in turbo 1.0-litre power at the top of the range.
+Frugal, fun, clever and competitively priced, the up!
+Is a key model to consider, not only for those in the market's smallest segment but also for people buying a compact car of any kind.

 In concept, Volkswagen's up! was smarter even than the finished product we see here, the original 2007 prototype rear-engined just like the early Beetle as the German designers sought to find more space from an ever-smaller roadway footprint.
 But such complexity would have made the finished production version as expensive as 'lifestyle' small cars like the MINI or the Audi A1.
 Which wasn't the point at all.
 This, the company decided, must be something almost anyone could afford.
 In any case, it could still be clever even if it was conventional.
 If the engine could be smaller, the wheelbase longer and the overhangs shorter, the ambitious cabin space goals set by the rear-driven concept could still be achieved.

 A basic formula to which has been added all manner of innovation.
 Depending on its purpose and the preference of its buyer, an up! can guide you with Google.
 It can brake itself to avoid an accident.
 It can be a hot hatch.
-Or, at the other extreme, an electric runabout.
+Or, at the other extreme, a trendy fashion icon.
 It can, in short, be all things to all people.
 A real Peoples Car.

 Design and Build

-Not too much has changed with the looks of this car.
-There are re-styled bumpers, a sleeker rear diffuser, door mirrors with integrated indicator lights, revised headlights with LED daytime running lights and smarter rear lights.
-Otherwise, it's as you were, so a length of around 3.5-metres, yet a wheelbase that takes up nearly 2.5-metres of that.
-Which is why, though an up! is no longer than a Fiat 500, it offers far more room inside, space in fact for the four fully-sized adults who could never comfortably fit in the apparently space-efficient Italian car.
+Not too much has changed with the looks of this car in recent years.
+So as ever, there's a diminutive total length of around 3.5-metres, yet a wheelbase that takes up nearly 2.5-metres of that.
+Which is why, though an up!
+Is no longer than a Fiat 500, it offers far more room inside, space in fact for the four fully-sized adults who could never comfortably fit in the apparently space-efficient Italian car.

-The changes made to this revised model inside are even more subtle than those made to the exterior.
-There's classier background lighting, while plusher models get a redesigned 'Climatronic with Pure Air' air conditioning system and the option of a 'beats with a 300W' sound set-up.
-Otherwise, it's all very recognisable from before, the cool dished three-spoke steering wheel fashioned from light magnesium and framing an instrument cluster of refreshing simplicity.
+Inside, there's a cool dished three-spoke steering wheel fashioned from light magnesium and framing an instrument cluster of refreshing simplicity.
 A pity though that it's still only adjustable for height, not for reach.
 The interior design with its large speedometer is clean and easy to get to grips with, featuring high gloss back trim and a compact centre pod for many of the minor controls.
 True, there's no shortage of hard plastics, but this doesn't feel like a car that's been ruthlessly built down to a price.
 It just feels agreeably minimalist.

 Market and Model

-Bear in mind that the bottom end of the pricing spectrum gets you a very basic car indeed, so most will want to find an extra £1,000 to get themselves into mid-spec 'Move up!' trim.
-Here, you get the freshly developed media-savvy 'Composition' radio system, a USB port, an enlarged multi-function display and a customised "Black Cube" design dashpad as standard.
-The 'high up!' models add ambient lighting, a customised dashpad, heated front seats, a multifunction steering wheel, six loudspeakers, fog lamps with integrated static cornering lights and 15-inch 'Radial' alloy wheels.
-Air conditioning still comes as standard on this top variant.
+Bear in mind that the bottom end of the pricing spectrum gets you a very basic car indeed, so most will want to find extra cash to move up! the range.
+The 'R-Line' models for instance, add ambient lighting, a customised dashpad, heated front seats, a multifunction steering wheel, six loudspeakers, fog lamps with integrated static cornering lights and 16-inch 'Triangle Black' alloy wheels.

 Cost of Ownership

 If you like the look and you can afford to go beyond entry-level poverty spec, then there aren't too many downsides here.
 A few rivals can better the running costs - but not by much.
-And the SEAT and Skoda versions of this car are a little cheaper - but you'd likely lose what you gained in the probable trade-in value when the time came to sell.
 Overall then, this is the embodiment of friendly functionality behind a badge you probably thought you couldn't afford.
 With potential cleverness you almost certainly won't be expecting from something citycar-sized.
-A thumbs up! then?
+A thumbs up!
+Then?
 That's about the size of it.